-Planning your trip to Tokyo but not sure of the best time to come?
+Planning your trip, but not sure of the best time to visit Tokyo?
 There are pros and cons to each season.

-Outside of the Christmas-New Year corridor, winter is off-season for Tokyo and tickets will not be too expensive.
-The weather is cold (hovering as cold as 5ºC/41ºF), but tends to be sunny without much snow.
+Outside of the Christmas–New Year corridor, winter is off-season for Tokyo and tickets will not be too expensive.
+The weather is cold (hovering as cold as 5 °C/41 °F), but tends to be sunny without much snow.
 The lack of central heating may chafe if you’re staying in an old traditional place or a home, but if you’re in modern hotels, you probably won’t notice.

 Christmas is low-key in Japan, with a few people going on dates, others eating chicken and cake, and most people going to work on the day, with a few scattered Christmas markets and holiday light displays.
 And rather than being party time, the new year is a time spent in reflection with family.
 The most excitement anyone gets up to is visiting a shrine to welcome the new year.
 You will find that many businesses will be shut in the first few days of the new year—though thankfully many ATMs have started working over the holidays (someone must have cottoned on to the fact that machines don’t need national holidays).
 A winter bonus is that it’s a wonderful time to enjoy traditional onsen (hot spring) or sento baths.
 Finally, if you want to head north, there are some spectacular snow and ice festivals to take in.